doctrine/orm/docs/en/reference/attributes-reference.rst

 -  **nullable**: Determines if NULL values allowed for this column.
     If not specified, default value is ``false``.

+-  **insertable**: Boolean value to determine if the column should be included when inserting a new row into the underlying entities table.
+   If not specified, default value is true.

+-  **updatable**: Boolean value to determine if the column should be included when updating the row of the underlying entities table.
+   If not specified, default value is true.

+-  **generated**: An enum with the possible values ALWAYS, INSERT, NEVER.
+Is used after an INSERT or UPDATE statement to determine if the database generated this value and it needs to be fetched using a SELECT statement.

 -  **options**: Array of additional options:

    -  ``default``: The default value to set for the column if no value